top of page

 Speech by H E Judge Abdulqawi Ahmed Yusuf at International Holocaust Remembrance Day The Hague 2020

 HE Judge Abdulqawi Ahmed Yusuf, President of the International Court of Justice, kindly agreed to open International Holocaust Remembrance Day The Hague 2020.
 He held an impressive speech where he pointed at the danger of dividing humanity into “us” and “the Other”.
 During the Holocaust, the “Other” were the Jews, the Sinti and Roma, Gays, and the mentally infirm.
 It is almost impossible now to imagine a group of men sitting quietly planning the murder on an industrial scale of millions, only because they were the “Other”.
 The many genocidal atrocities against other groups since 1945 shows that we haven’t learned much.
-More information: www.ihrd-theague.org
+More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video